mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/train.md

     1. Check the `USE GPU` checkbox.
     2. Check the columns that you want to exclude from model training.
     3. Add the `sample margin of error` value.
 5. Press `TRAIN`.

 ![Train model advanced mode](/assets/predictors/train-advanced.gif)

 #### Timeseries

-To build the timeseries model, you need to select `Yes, it is` timeseries checkbox inside the `Advanced Mode` section:
+To build a thae timeseries model, you need to select the `Yes, it is` timeseries checkbox inside the `Advanced Mode` section:

 1. Select the `From` datasource option.
 2. Add the name of the model.